-Fishing From the our Belize Lodge
+Fishing From the Historic Belize River Lodge, Belize’s First Fishing Lodge

 Our guests stay in the comfortable Mahogany Lodge located in a setting of tropical greenery and colorful flowers on the bank of the Belize Olde River.
 Fishing is from 23′ fiberglass Pangas, the only skiff that can truly handle the waters of Belize.
 There are usually two anglers to a skiff with an English speaking, licensed and experienced guide.

 Belize River Lodge is located in Central Belize, an area offering a very diverse fishing environment.
 The FLATS, channels, cayes, reef, mangrove islands and channels, Belize River, Sibun River, Manatee River, Black Creek, and several other creeks & lagoons in between are the areas fished from the Lodge in a normal five day fishing package.
 This is a very large area with a great variety of fishing conditions, fish species and scenery.
 Game fish species generally found in this area include PERMIT, BONEFISH, TARPON, SNOOK, SNAPPER, JACKS, BARRACUDA, GROUPER and others.
 Visual Saltwater Grand Slams and Back Country Grand Slams occur every day.
 Landed Slams will depend upon your skill, the fish and a little luck!

 Many species of birds and other wildlife such as manatees, howler monkeys, iguanas, turtles, and occasionally crocodiles may be seen while fishing from the Lodge.
 Comfortable skiffs, modern outboard engines and English speaking, professional licensed guides help make this a memorable fishing vacation.